Hormone Therapy Returns: Managing Menopause

 - Some studies show an increased risk of ischemic stroke in women older than 60 years who start therapy 10 years after the start of menopause, but the risk is low for those younger than 60.

-For individuals who have risk factors or prefer not to undergo menopausal hormone therapy, nonhormonal therapies can be considered as alternatives.
-Certain medications, including selective serotonin reuptake inhibitors (SSRIs) and other nonhormonal options, have been found to be effective in alleviating menopausal symptoms.
+For people with risk factors or those who do not want to take menopausal hormone therapy, nonhormonal therapies, such as some selective serotonin reuptake inhibitors (SSRIs) and other medications, can help alleviate symptoms.

-The authors highlight that although there were initial concerns about a higher risk of cardiovascular events associated with menopausal hormone therapy based on the Women's Health Initiative trial, emerging evidence suggests a potential decrease in coronary artery disease among younger menopausal patients who begin menopausal hormone therapy before the age of 60 or within 10 years of menopause.
-This indicates that the timing of initiating menopausal hormone therapy may play a role in its cardiovascular effects.
+"Despite early concerns of an increased risk of cardiovascular events with menopausal hormone therapy after the Women's Health Initiative trial, increasing evidence shows a possible reduction in coronary artery disease with menopausal hormone therapy among younger menopausal patients, specifically those who start menopausal hormone therapy before age 60 years or within 10 years of menopause," write the authors.

-The authors emphasize the significance of healthcare providers inquiring about symptoms both before and during menopause and engaging in discussions with patients regarding treatment options.
-This personalized approach takes into account individual preferences and potential risk factors when making decisions about managing menopausal symptoms.
+They emphasize that it's important for clinicians to ask about symptoms before and during menopause and to discuss treatments with patients based on their personal preferences and potential risk factors.